 On January 1, 2019, the 2018 North Carolina Building Code (based on the 2015 IECC with amendments) went into effect.
 This new code should stay for at least 3 years, since NC typically runs a 3-year code cycle, and the 2012 NC building code was in effect for 6 years.

-The building code requires certain R-values* for the state based on different locations and climates.
-Wake County is 4A zone, so walls, floors, ceilings, and slab insulation values are unchanged from the 2012 code.
-The prescriptive R-values for a new house in the new 2018 NC Building code are as follows:
+The building code requires structures to have certain R-values* for the state based on different locations and climates.
+Wake County is a 4A zone, so walls, floors, ceilings, and slab insulation values are unchanged from the 2012 code.

 - R-19 on floor system/garage ceiling